DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 ![AdonisJs Auth Setup](https://cdn.auth0.com/blog/blog/adonis-auth-setup.png)
 _AdonisJs Auth Setup_

-As you can see, two migration and model files were created. `User.js` and `Token.js`.
+As you can see, two model files were created, `User.js` and `Token.js`.
+Two migration files were also created.

 _User.js_